ojitha/ojitha.github.io/_posts/2020-09-11-Minikube introduction.md

 ## Install Minikube

-Check the version of Minikube available with you
+Check the version of Minikube available to you

 ```shell
 minikube version
 ```

-check the latest
+Check the latest

 ```shell
 minikube update-check